 For 66 years, the IAFF has been committed to supporting MDA.
 But as you know, the COVID-19 pandemic has interrupted some of our affiliates’ efforts to hold Fill the Boot events earlier this year.
 The Fill the Boot program is so critical to helping find a cure for neuromuscular disease and for addressing the needs of those served by MDA.

-The fact is, the inability of our affiliates and their departments to conduct traditional Fill the Boot drives has been devasting to MDA, which still must continue to provide vital services for families in need who depend on MDA’s support, especially in these uncertain times
+The fact is, the inability of our affiliates and their departments to conduct traditional Fill the Boot drives has been devasting to MDA, which still must continue to provide vital services for families in need who depend on MDA’s support, especially in these uncertain times.

 In the last several years we have seen remarkable progress and our dedication and support remains consistent even in these challenging times.
 Even though the boot may look a little different now we can all work together and take action to continue our over 65-year partnership and commitment to MDA until a cure is found.